Dissecting Ponzi schemes on Ethereum: identification, analysis, and impact: Anatomy of Ponzi schemes

-Although the unchecked \code{send} is the most widespread issue, there are other bugs which affect one or more contracts.
-For instance, \code{Government} \footnote{\code{Government} is often called ``GovernMental'' or ``PonziGovernMental'' on web forums.}, has a notorious bug, which has been found, so far, only in that contract. \code{Government} is an array-based Ponzi scheme with a quirk: in addition to the usual way to get back money if enough users keep investing, someone can win a jackpot if no one invests after him for 12 hours.
+Although the unchecked \code{send} is the most widespread issue, there are other bugs which affect contracts.
+For instance, \code{Government} \footnote{\code{Government} is often called ``GovernMental'' or ``PonziGovernMental'' on web forums.}, has a notorious bug, which has been found, so far, only in that contract. \code{Government} is a chain-shaped Ponzi scheme with a quirk: in addition to the usual way to get back money if enough users keep investing, someone can win a jackpot if no one invests after him for 12 hours.
 The list of users is kept in an array, and when the 12 hours have expired, the array is cleared.
 However, the command used to clear the array had to scan \emph{each} of its elements.
 At a certain point, the array grew so long that clearing every element required too much gas --- more than the maximum allowed per single transaction.
 Hence, the contract got stuck, with the legit jackpot winner unable to claim her price.

 Another bug concerns the constructor function, which is executed just once at creation time (usually, to initialize the owner of the contract with the address \code{msg.sender} of the sender of the first transaction).
 The constructor must have the same name of the contract, but we found four contracts where it has a wrong name: \code{GoodFellas}, \code{Rubixi}, \code{FirePonzi}, and \code{StackyGame}. \Cref{ex:constructor-bug} shows an extract from the first two.
 On the left, \code{Goodfellas} has a function called \code{LittleCactus} (line~\lineno{5}) which sets the owner, and then the owner is sent the fees collected so far (line~\lineno{11}).
 On the right, \code{Rubixi} has a function called \code{DynamicPyramid} (line~\lineno{5}) which sets the owner (called \code{creator}), and then there is a function \code{collectAllFees} which can be invoked to send the fees to the owner (line~\lineno{11}).
-The effect of giving the wrong name to a function which is meant to be a constructor is harmful: the function does not qualify to be a contructor at all, and it can be invoked by anyone at anytime, hence changing the owner address.
-We can see from the transaction list that when users discovered the bug, they started to invoke these functions to obtain the ownership and redeem the fees.
+Giving a wrong name to the function meant to be a constructor is harmful: the function does not qualify to be a contructor at all, and it can be invoked by anyone at anytime, hence changing the owner address.
+When users discovered the bug, they started to invoke these functions to obtain the ownership and redeem the fees.